 If your dressage is turning into ‘stressage’ than you need to look at what is making your competition outings so stressful.
 Is it because you are highly ambitious and aiming your horse too highly for his ability or level of training.
 Perhaps you need more planning in the preparation.
 Take time to look at the issue and take steps to make it more fun!

-If you enjoyed this blog, you might love 9 Things You Need To Do For Competition Success
+If you enjoyed how to get great Dressage Scores without owning a ‘Valegro’ then you might love 9 Things You Need To Do For Competition Success